SlovakNationalGallery/schaubmarov-mlyn/pages/03.pages/04.hello-world/default.md

 ![Example image](http://www.sng.sk/media/a501/image/file/13/0023/EHtM.svk_sng_k_18670.jpg)

+Markdown is used in the admin text editing for any of the text content on the site, including:

+* blog
+* pages
+* main pages (like Style Guide)

 # Learn more about markdown

 You can learn more about all the markdown features in Grav in [this tutorial](https://learn.getgrav.org/content/markdown)